-Williamsburg, Virginia: Presidents Park - ClosedEighteen-foot-tall busts of every U.S. President along winding pathways, and you could pose next to every one.
+Williamsburg, Virginia: Presidents Park (Gone)Eighteen-foot-tall busts of every U.S. President along winding pathways, and you could pose next to every one.
 Too bad -- they couldn't afford the Obama head, and went out of business in 2010.
+The site was bulldozed and is now used by a car rental company.

 On March 1st, another Presidents Park opened -- this one outside Williamsburg, Virginia.
 The tourist attraction features huge sculptures of the heads of all 43 US Presidents, the work of artist David Adickes....
 [03/18/2004] Complete News Story